Consequences (Buffy the Vampire Slayer)

 "Consequences" is episode fifteen of season three of the television show Buffy the Vampire Slayer.
-It was written by Marti Noxon, directed by Michael Gershman, and first broadcast on February 16, 1999.
+It was written by Marti Noxon, directed by Michael Gershman, and first broadcast on The WB on February 16, 1999.

+Buffy and her fellow Vampire Slayer, Faith, deal with the consequences of Faith's having killed a human, and though the Scooby gang tries to help her, Faith betrays them.